 If you want to waive or decline coverage, you must elect "waive coverage" or "decline coverage" during your special enrollment meeting.
-You should bring your medical ID card for your other coverage to this meeting.
-After your medical and/or dental waiver is approved, you may not enroll in an Options medical and/or dental plan for the remainder of the year unless you have a qualified change in status (see pages 14-17).
-If you enroll by phone or the web rather than by special enrollment meeting, you may certify during your phone or web enrollment.
+You should bring your medical ID card for your other coverage to your meeting.
+After your medical and/or dental waiver is approved, you may not enroll in a Choices medical and/or dental plan for the remainder of the year unless you have a qualified change in status (see pages 14-18).
+If you are not required to attend a special enrollment meeting and enroll using the web enrollment system, you can enter your information online.
+If you enroll using the telephone enrollment system, the Benefits Plan Administrator will mail you a certification form.
+You must complete the form and send it back to the Benefits Plan Administrator by the deadline shown on the form.